simp/pupmod-simp-simp_pki_service/README.md

 [root@ca ~]# mkdir crt_tmp
 [root@ca ~]# cd crt_tmp

-# Obtain the PKCS12 certificate chain from the server
+# Obtain the PKCS12 certificates from the server
-# This is good to host somewhere public to provide to your clients!
+# This will be ALL certificates!

-[root@ca crt_tmp]# pki-server ca-cert-chain-export -i simp-site-pki \
+[root@ca crt_tmp]# pki-server instance-cert-export -i simp-site-pki \
+--no-key \
---pkcs12-file simp-site-pki-ca-chain.p12 \
+--pkcs12-file simp-site-pki-certs.p12 \
 --pkcs12-password-file $HOME/.dogtag/simp-site-pki/ca/password.conf

 # Generate a PEM file containing all of the CA certificate chain from the PKCS12 file
-# This is also good to provide to your clients

-[root@ca crt_tmp]# openssl pkcs12 -in simp-site-pki-ca-chain.p12 \
+[root@ca crt_tmp]# openssl pkcs12 -in simp-site-pki-certs.p12 \
 -passin file:$HOME/.dogtag/simp-site-pki/ca/password.conf \
+-out simp-site-pki-certs.pem

+# Remove everything after the root and sub CA certificates
+# You may want to post this resulting file for your clients

+[root@ca crt_tmp]# awk -v n=2 '{print}; /-----END CERTIFICATE-----/{n--; if (!n) exit}' \
--out simp-site-pki-ca-chain.pem
+simp-site-pki-certs.pem > simp-site-pki-ca-chain.pem

 # Split the PEM file out into separate PEM files for each CA
-# This is done to get them into individual PKCS12 files for import into your NSS database
+# This is done to get them into into your NSS database
 #
 # You may also want to provide these to your clients for download but the
-# single file or PKCS12 version is generally preferred
+# single file version is generally preferred

 [root@ca crt_tmp]# mkdir ca_certs
 [root@ca crt_tmp]# awk '/friendlyName:/{$1="";sub($1 OFS, "");n=$0} \